Essential Spanish Chunks to Order in a Restaurant like a LATINO INSIDER

 Hola, me gustarĂa el filete de pollo a la plancha y una copa de vino tinto.
 Gracias.
 (Hi, I would like the grilled chicken fillet and a glass of red wine.
 Thank you.)

 Congratulations!
-You just ordered food in a restaurant… like a true textbook!
-Don’t worry, everybody understood you.
+You just made an order in Spanish in a restaurant… like a true textbook!
+Don’t worry, everybody understood you.Â

 But wouldn’t it be nicer to actually say the things native Spanish speakers would say in a restaurant?
-To be a true Latino insider?
+To be a true Latino insider?Â

 I’m Spring Spanish teacher, Maura, and I will now teach you Spanish chunks that will make you sound like a true Latino in the restaurant.